-The advancement of student success has been the cornerstone of President Clark’s leadership.
-Under President Clark's leadership, BSU aspires to become a national leader in removing barriers to academic success, providing the necessary supports to help each and every student grow and succeed, and eliminating achievement gaps among all student groups.
+The advancement of student success has been the cornerstone of President Clark’s administration.
+BSU has ascended to a position of national leadership in removing barriers to academic success, providing the necessary supports to help every student grow and succeed, and eliminating equity gaps among all student groups.

-Meanwhile, the university continues to build upon its nationally recognized undergraduate research program and expand experiential learning opportunities for students through its study abroad, honors and paid internship programs.
+The university continues to build upon its undergraduate research program, which is ranked among the leading programs in the country, and expand experiential learning opportunities for students through its study abroad, honors, and paid internship programs.

-President Clark served BSU in many capacities prior to assuming the presidency in July 2015, including as a member and chairman of the Board of Trustees, vice chairman of the Bridgewater State University Foundation, and executive vice president and vice president for external affairs.
+President Clark served BSU in many capacities prior to assuming the presidency in July 2015, including as a member and chairman of the Board of Trustees, vice chairman of the Bridgewater State University Foundation, and executive vice president and vice president for External Affairs.

 President Clark worked for nearly 20 years as district director, legal counsel and Washington liaison officer for Congressman John Joseph Moakley.

 President Clark graduated from Bridgewater State in 1983 with a Bachelor of Arts in political science and received his Juris Doctor degree from Suffolk University Law School in 1986.

 President Clark was born and raised in Brockton and lives in Easton with his wife Carrie Kulick-Clark, ’85, whom he met while they were students at Bridgewater State.
 They have two sons, Justin, ’14, and Derek, and a daughter, Reilly, who is an honors student at BSU.